10 Secret Ingredients You Haven’t Been Putting on Your Sandwiches

 Peanut butter and jelly sandwiches have graced packed lunches for ages, and for good reason—they’re easy, inexpensive, filling, and delicious!
 To make them even better, try adding some homemade granola between the layers for bonus flavor and a crunch that can’t be topped.
 Try using this secret ingredient to make the fluffiest pancakes ever.

 Turkey sandwiches are another example of lunches that can be altered a thousand different ways.
 If you don’t have Thanksgiving leftovers to pile onto your turkey, an interesting thing to try is pesto.
 It will brighten up even the most humdrum of sandwiches!
+These are the best sandwiches in the U.S.

 Blue Cheese Dressing